ShallMate/FastECDLP/README.md

-# This repository is FastDec combined with Exp-ElGamal additively homomorphic encryption scheme.
+# This repository is FastECDLP combined with Exp-ElGamal additively homomorphic encryption scheme.

 (1) go run genlist.go